frzb/coinboot/README.md

   Need to expand your machines with further configuration, software, libraries, proprietary drivers?
   By packing them as Coinboot plugin you can use them right after your machines have booted.

+* **Insights out of the box**

+  Coinboot comes with Graylog integrated for log managment.
+  Providing the log files of your worker nodes at a glance.

 This repository contains the Coinboot Server Docker container.
 This container includes all services to get Coinboot up and running and boot diskless Coinboot Worker nodes over network.